bzotto/Scriptor/README.md

 Control-Y yanks (aka kills) the current cursor line.

 Use Control-V to save the current document to cassette and Control-B to load a document from cassette.
-Both of these will take a long time for nontrivial documents.
-(Sorry, I haven't implemented prefix coding compression yet.)
+Both of these will take a long time for nontrivial documents, but the data is compressed to about half the raw text size, so that's something.

+Use Control-U to send hard copy output to a SWTPC PR-40 printer attached to port B of the onboard PIA.

 ## What you need for real hardware

 Got a Sphere system and want to write the great American short story?
 Great!
 The default program assumes a hardware configuration that includes:

-- CRT/1 video board (32x16 lines of text) at $E000 (the default).
 - PDS-V3N firmware (or compatible; the PDS-V3D? should work too if you have the KBD/1 keyboard connected).
+- CRT/1 video board (32x16 lines of text) at $E000 (the default)
 - At least 8K RAM (i.e. a MEM/1 or MEM/6 board installed).
 - SIM/1 for cassette with SYS2NF cassette firmware.
+- Optional: SWTPC PR-40 or similar parallel printer for hard copy output

 ## Implementation notes